Optometry Vs Physiotherapy: Scopes & Salary

 Tools usedOphthalmoscope, phoropter, autorefractor, slit lampExercise equipment, hot packs, treadmills, parallel bars

-OpportunitiesOffers opportunities in clinics, hospitals, and private practices.Opportunities in hospitals, sports teams, and rehabilitation centres.
+OpportunitiesOffers opportunities in clinics, hospitals, and private practices.Musculoskeletal conditions, mobility, and physical rehabilitation

 While both are allied healthcare fields, optometry is focused exclusively on eye care and vision correction using specialized tools and tests.